 - Using money "mules."

-To be able to detect layering, it is essential to understand its place in the money laundering process.
-The money is moved to different accounts through a series of financial transactions designed to hide the money origin in the layering stage.
+To detect layering, it is essential to understand its place in the money laundering process.
+The money is moved to different accounts through a series of financial transactions designed to hide the money's origin in the layering stage.
 This layering phase can involve legitimate transactions like buying in real estate and lawful businesses, placing money in investments such as stocks and bonds, or using a shell company to hide the real owners of the business finally.

 Stage Three: Integration

 Goal: Create an apparent legal origin for criminal proceeds